Where to refer international students

 The designated learning institution (DLI) number for University of Saskatchewan is: O19425660421.

-These requirements are the same for international students who are registered at other Canadian institutions.
 Contact ISSAC if you have any questions regarding particular cases where you are unsure if an international student would meet eligibility requirements.

 IRCC reporting requirements